Skip to content

 clj -M:repl/basic

 To only have the REPL process without a REPL prompt, use the :repl/headless aliase to start a REPL process with nREPL connection.
-This approach is useful to separate the REPL output from the editor whilst keeping all the interacting with the REPL via the editor.
+This approach is useful to separate the REPL output from the editor whilst keeping all the interaction with the REPL via the editor.

 clj -M:repl/headless